szikszail/lines-builder/README.md

 ```

 The filter function accepts either
-1. a `string`, what will be converted to a case-insensitive RegExp
+1. a `string`, which will be converted to a case-insensitive RegExp
 1. a `RegExp`, what will be used as it is
 1. a `type LineMatcher = (line: string, i: number) => boolean;` function, what should return `true` in case of a match.